malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 This theory also suggests that there is a minimum level of intelligence required for consciousness, because otherwise it cannot control thought well enough.

 See more: [[The Error Prone Brain]]

-## Senses
-We have phenomenal experience of our senses equally as we experience our own thoughts.
-Thus, evolution has selected a self controlled processor.

-Observation of senses
-* conscious feedback loop received as a sense
-* in contrast, working memory is not

-But it's the subsequent processing of those data sources that determines what is experienced as a 'sense', because it is the processing and subsequent conclusionary output that states what is a sense and what is not.
-An open question is how lossy the processing step is.
-For example, could it be that working memory is also supplied as a sense in the same way that the external senses and the state model are fed in, but that the processing step never concludes anything directly about working memory - giving us the conclusion that it isn't received as a sense.

-### Sense labeling
-* needed in order for control mechanism to know which senses to use.
-Senses need to be labelled in some way, either through explicit addition of labels, location of source neurons, or some other means.

 ## Consciousness and the Visceral Loop
 tbd.
 Move section on 'meta-problem of consciousness' into here.